fastoch/Networking/Computer_Networking.md

 >[!warning]
 >The SAN (storage area network) and NAS (network attached storage) often get confused with one another.

 The SAN is an actual network of devices that have the sole purpose of storing data efficiently.
+The NAS is a specifically designed network appliance that has been configured to store data more efficiently than standard
+storage methods.

+The difference is that a NAS is a data storage appliance that is placed on a network, while a SAN is a network of data storage
+devices.
+It is not uncommon for a SAN to containt multiple NAS devices.

 ---
 EOF